FancyMcPlugins/FancyEconomy/README.md

 - /FancyEconomy - displays the commands for this Plugin.
 - /FancyEconomy reload - plugin config reload
 - /FancyEconomy version - checks for a new version of the plugin
+- /FancyEconomy currencies - shows a list of all currencies
 - /balance - shows your balance (default currency)
 - /balance (target) - shows a players balance (default currency)
 - /pay (target) (amount) - pays a certain amount of (default currency) to a specified player